rubensworks/PhD-Thesis/content/conclusions.md

 which involves taking into account the *meaning* of things through ontology-based inferencing.
 Semantic querying over evolving knowledge graphs is needed to enable semantic analysis over such knowledge, such as analyzing [concept drift](cite:cites conceptdrift) or [tracking diseases in biomedical datasets over time](cite:cites biomedical).
+As such, the area of semantic querying over evolving knowledge graphs requires further research.

 During this PhD, I mainly focused on publishing and querying evolving knowledge graphs with predictable periodicity in the order of one minute.